ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

 1. Accuracy: the proportion of correctly classified firms out of the total number of firms in the dataset.
 Maximizing this value will indicate the effectiveness of our model in making correct predictions.
 2. Precision: measures the proportion of correctly classified SPAC or IPO firms out of all firms classified as SPAC or IPO.
 3. Recall: measures the proportion of correctly classfied SPAC or IPO firms out of all actual SPAC or IPO firms.
 4. F1 Score: This is the harmonic mean of recall and precision.
-A higher F1 score will indicate a better balance between the two measurments.
+A higher F1 score will indicate a better balance between the two measurements.

 Baseline for Comparison: We hope to aim for an accuracy of 70% or higher.
 This would demonstrate the added value of our predictive modeling approach.
 We also want our data to reflect historical averages of post-IPO performance for both SPACs and IPOs as a baseline.

 # Necessary Data

 1. The final dataset needs to contain all IPOs (traditional and SPAC) in at least the past 10-15 years--but ideally all available data.
-This would include firm characteristics (sector, relevent financial ratios, year, traditional vs SPAC IPO, etc.)
+This would include firm characteristics (sector, relevant financial ratios, year, traditional vs SPAC IPO, etc.)
     - An observation in our dataset will be an IPO
     - The sample period will be all IPOs
-    - We anticipate some restructions in the sample surrounding availability of data.
+    - We anticipate some restrictions in the sample surrounding availability of data.
 An example of this would be certain financial ratios not being recorded before a given year.
     - Variables that are necessary for this exploration:
         - Firm
         - Year
         - Sector
         - Traditional IPO vs SPAC IPO
         - Financial ratios across every observation to compare firms
-        - Cost structre analysis
+        - Cost structure analysis
         - Stock returns
         - Market Capitalization
     - Variables we would like to have:
-        - Success rate (measuered by performance after IPO)
+        - Success rate (measured by performance after IPO)
         - Sector growth indicators (is a certain company taking advantage of favorable SPAC offerings?)
         - Funding needs